ImpLaughs/Apeiron-Digital-Garden/src/site/notes/Divine Beings/Prime Deities/The Prime Deities.md

 # The Prime Deities
 	"The Twelve Divine stood fast against The Betrayers.
 Without their intervention and protection, we would be but specks upon the face of stardust.
-Glory to the Morninglord and His Court!" - Sunrise Lord
+Glory to the Morninglord and His Court!" - Sunrise Lord, High Priest of Lathander

 | Name                              | Epithet            | Domain                    | Alignment       | Holy Day                          | Plane            |
 | --------------------------------- | ------------------ | ------------------------- | --------------- | --------------------------------- | ---------------- |